Neo-Assyrian Empire: Kingship and royal ideology

-In documents describing coronations of Assyrian kings from both the Middle and Neo-Assyrian periods, it is specifically recorded that the king was commanded by Ashur, the Assyrian national deity, to "broaden the land of Ashur" and "extend the land at his feet".
-The Assyrians saw their empire as being the part of the world overseen and administered by Ashur, through his human agents.
-In their ideology, the outer realm outside of Assyria was characterized by chaos, and the people there were uncivilized, with unfamiliar cultural practices and strange languages.
-The existence of the "outer realm" was regarded as a threat to the cosmic order within Assyria, and as such it was the king's duty to expand the realm of Ashur and incorporate these strange lands, converting chaos to civilization.
+In documents describing coronations of kings from both the Middle and Neo-Assyrian periods, it is specifically recorded that he was commanded by Aššur, the national deity of Assyria and whose favored city was also called Aššur, to "broaden the land of Aššur" and "extend the land at his feet".
+The Assyrians saw their empire as being the part of the world Aššur oversaw and administered through human agents.
+In their ideology, the realm beyond Assyria was characterized by chaos and uncivilised people with unfamiliar cultural practices and strange languages.
+The existence of the "outer realm" was regarded as a threat to the cosmic order within Assyria, and as such it was the king's duty to expand the realm of Aššur, Assyria, and incorporate these strange lands, converting chaos to civilization.

-The position of the king above all others was regarded as natural in ancient Assyria since he, though not divine, was seen as the divinely appointed representative of the god Ashur on earth.
-His power thus derived from his unique position among humanity and his obligation to extend Assyria to eventually cover the whole world was cast as a moral, humane and necessary duty rather than exploitative imperialism.
+The king's position above all others was regarded as natural, since he, though not divine, was seen as the divinely-appointed representative of Aššur on earth.
+His power thus derived from his unique position among humanity, and his obligation to extend Assyria to eventually cover the whole world was cast as a moral, humane and necessary duty rather than exploitative imperialism.
 Though their power was nearly limitless, the kings were not free from tradition and their obligations.
-The kings were obliged to campaign once a year to bring Ashur's rule and civilization to the "four corners of the world"; if a king did not set out to campaign, their legitimacy was severely undermined.
-Campaigns were usually justified through an enemy having made some sort of (real or fabricated) affront against Ashur.
-The overwhelming force of the Assyrian army was used to instill the idea that it was invincible, thus further legitimizing the Assyrian king's rule.
-The king was also responsible for performing various rituals in support of the cult of Ashur and the Assyrian priesthood.
+The kings were obliged to campaign once a year to bring Aššur's rule and civilization to 'the Four Corners' (the entire world); if a king did not campaign, their legitimacy was severely undermined.
+Campaigns were usually justified through an enemy having made a real or fabricated affront against Aššur.
+The overwhelming force of the Assyrian army was used to instill the idea that it was invincible, thus further legitimizing the king's rule.
+The king was also responsible for performing various rituals in support of the cult of Aššur and his priesthood.